rkooyenga/rkooyenga.github.io/index.md

 image: /assets/images/citysketch-uwide.jpg
 skin: default
 introduction: |
-  Honestly this area and org account hasn't been used much nor at all for years.
-But thats probably going to change as I'm building out a new jekyll blog to revisit some projects and discuss new stuff I've been working on.
+  Using this area to build out a new Jekyll blog to revisit some projects and discuss new stuff I've been working on.
 I'll have some content soon here.
+I'll be trying to build out the new raykooyenga.com site as well as while working on other projects.

 actions:
   - label: "Get Started"